In the Very Top

 Pitt's 19 varsity teams compete at the highest level of U.S. collegiate athletics.
 In addition to traditionally fielding competitive football and men's basketball teams, Pitt has produced dominant squads in baseball, women's basketball, gymnastics, swimming and diving, volleyball, and wrestling.

 Pitt has won nine national football championships, the most of any major college program in the Eastern United States and the sixth-highest total ever.
 The Panthers were the first football team to wear numbered jerseys, travel by plane, and play in a game broadcast on radio.
-Among the many Panthers who went on to play in the NFL are Pro Football Hall of Famers Mike Ditka, Chris Doleman, Tony Dorsett, Russ Grimm, Rickey Jackson, Dan Marino, and Curtis Martin.
+Among the many Panthers who went on to play in the NFL are Pro Football Hall of Famers Jimbo Covert, Mike Ditka, Chris Doleman, Tony Dorsett, Russ Grimm, Rickey Jackson, Dan Marino, Curtis Martin and Joe Schmidt.

 The Pitt men's basketball team has made 25 NCAA tournament appearances, advancing to the Final Four once, to the Elite Eight three times, and to the Sweet Sixteen seven times; the team has won 10 conference regular-season championships and four conference tournament championships.
 In the era preceding national tournaments, the Panthers were ranked as national champions three times.
 The women's basketball team has made four NCAA tournament appearances, twice advancing to the Sweet Sixteen.